 -

-Raise confidence and capacity of faculty, staff, and graduate employees to facilitate dialogue on topics that are intellectually and emotionally complex.
+Building confidence and capacity among employees to facilitate dialogue on intellectually and emotionally complex issues.

 -

-Dynamically train facilitators to support strategic inclusive excellence efforts efforts and respond to emerging community needs.
+Developing facilitators who can support strategic inclusive excellence efforts while remaining responsive to emerging community needs, tensions, and contexts.

 -